 An introduction to the Refugee Support Devon

-In 2001, the Refugee Support Devon (RSD, formerly Refugee Support Group Devon) was formed under the watchful gaze of the Devon and Exeter Racial Equality Council (DEREC) in response to the people seeking asylum in Britain due to conflict in their own country.
+In 2001, the Refugee Support Devon (RSD, formerly Refugee Support Group Devon) was formed in response to needs presented by asylum seekers who were living in Exeter.
 In May 2002, the RSD became an independent charity.
 RSD is governed by a management committee which is an elected group of local people, asylum seekers and refugees who volunteer their time and energy.

 Initially asylum seekers were arriving in Exeter under the governments National Asylum Support Services (NASS) and supported by Devon County Council.
-However, due to lower numbers of asylum seekers being supported in this way and the termination of the local authorities contract with NASS, RSD now assists asylum seekers who are supported by friends and relatives, or by themselves, and growing numbers of refugees who have settled in Exeter or who migrate here from other cities.
-This includes working with women and children who have come here to settle with their refugee husbands.
-Many of those we work with are from Afghanistan and Iran, but as conflicts and political situations have changed, so too have the nationalities of asylum seekers and refugees in Exeter and Devon.
-We hope that soon we will be able to extend our services to greater numbers arriving in the area.
+However, due to lower numbers of asylum seekers being supported in this way and the ending of the local authorities contract with NASS in 2005, RSD now assists asylum seekers from a much wider range of backgrounds and needs.
+We help asylum seekers who are supported by friends and relatives, or by themselves, and growing numbers of refugees who have settled in Exeter or who migrate here from other cities.
+We help women and their children who have come here to settle with their refugee husbands.
+As conflicts and political situations have changed, so too have the nationalities of asylum seekers and refugees in Exeter and Devon and so too have the circumstances in which people arrive here.
+Since 2016 RSD has also been providing welcome support to refugee families from Syria who have been resettled in Devon through the national government schemes.

 The RSD’s main aims are to: